datenanfragen/website/content/en/privacy.md

 - Lawful basis: The basis of the storage is our legitimate interest to improve the stability and functionality of our website in accordance with Art.
 6(1) lit. f GDPR.
 - Duration of storage: indefinitely
 - Data disclosure: The content of error reports may be publicly accessible via our [GitHub issue tracker](https://github.com/datenanfragen/website/issues).
 GitHub is operated by GitHub, Inc., 88 Colin P Kelly Jr Street, San Francisco, CA 94107, USA or their subsidiary GitHub BV, Vijzelstraat 68 – 72, 1017 HL Amsterdam, Netherlands.
 For more information on how GitHub processes your data, please refer to [their privacy policy](https://help.github.com/articles/github-privacy-statement/).
-[GitHub, Inc.](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI) is certified under the US-European “Privacy Shield” framework, which ensures that the EU data protection level is maintained.

 #### Membership applications
 If you want to become a member of the association, you need to provide some data through the membership application form.
 This data is necessary for our records and for us to be able to contact you with important information regarding your membership (like invitations to the general assembly, donation receipts or payment reminders).